wp-plugins/free-live-chat-support/readme.txt

 BizChatBox is 100% Free.

-4. Are there any ads?
+4. Are there any advertisements?

 No!
 There are no annoying ads in BizChatBox.